denzelrenner/LIFE4136-Group1-Rotation2/README.md

 color_h diploid_g46214
 ```

-Now that the diploid g46214 protein has been loaded into pymol, Using your mouse or trackpad, manually adjust the orientation of the diploid protein to a position you are happy with.
+Now that the diploid g46214 protein has been loaded into PyMOL, Using your mouse or trackpad, manually adjust the orientation of the diploid protein to a position you are happy with.
 Follow the next few steps:

  1. Navigate to the header of PyMOL and select the plugin tab, select APBS electrostatics.